 If you’ve been wondering about this, then let me clear things up for you.
 Yes, your customers definitely have their own search patterns.
 This is the reason why your SEO guy – that is if he knows what he’s doing – uses a variety of tools to keep up with the different search trends.

 Keywords play a big role in your website’s success.
-This was discussed in one of our recent blog, which makes it all the more relevant why you should keep tabs on your visitors’ search behavior.
+This was discussed in one of our recent blogs, which makes it all the more relevant why you should keep tabs on your visitors’ search behavior.

 If you have a new start-up business, online users probably don’t know about it yet.
 The best way to reach them and let them know about your business is by looking for generic keywords to use in your website through: